Moc/oweme/README.md

 * PHP 5.3+
 * Ability to read the wiki or search forums for answers ;)

-To be clear: e107 v1.x is not supported, nor is any PHP version prior to PHP 5.3!
+**To be clear**: e107 v1.x is not supported, nor is any PHP version prior to PHP 5.3!

 ## Roadmap - planned features ##
 * *Email* functionality (initial entry, reminders) .